 - Difficulty communicating openly

-Why Rebuilding Trust After Infidelity Takes Time
+The Time Commitment for Rebuilding Trust After Infidelity

 Key elements required for recovery include: